Mr-Zeros/Multimodal-PET-CT-EHR-Fusion-for-Prognostic-Stratification-in-Mantle-Cell-Lymphoma/README.md

 - Interpretable outputs including attention rollout, gating contributions, and modality ablation
 - Downstream **multiparametric models** combining R-signatures with PET and clinical factors

-This is a **demo-oriented open-source implementation**, not a reproduction package for the manuscript's published performance metrics.

 ---

-## Why This Repository Exists

-The manuscript proposes an interpretable framework that jointly models:
+An interpretable framework is proposed that jointly models:

 - **PET** for metabolic heterogeneity
 - **CT** for morphology and structural context